 Each pharmacy student is required to complete a mini-mum of one criminal background check annually.
 The College reserves the right to require additional background checks at the student's expense.
-If a student's criminal background check shows a charge or conviction for a misdemeanor or felony, or reveals any other adverse information, it may preclude participation in experiential rotations and will be disclosed to the Nevada State Board of Pharmacy, Utah Division of Occupational and Professional Licensing or any other any state pharmacy licensing agency.
+If a student's criminal background check shows a charge or conviction for a misdemeanor or felony, or reveals any other adverse information, it may preclude participation in experiential rotations and will be disclosed to the Nevada State Board of Pharmacy, Utah Division of Occupational and Professional Licensing or any other state pharmacy licensing agency.

 If a student is charged or convicted of a misdemeanor or felony after accepting admission at Roseman University of Health Sciences College of Pharmacy, the student must disclose the charge or conviction to the Office of Experiential Education as soon as the charge or conviction occurs.
 Failure to report may result in dismissal from the College.
+Experiential sites may also conduct their own background checks for students to be allowed on site.